cstarr99/Learning-CSS-/GridAndFlexboxPractice/Flexbox/README.md

-# practicing css grid and flexbox to learn their uses.
+# practicing css grid and flexbox to learn their different uses.